 This smoothie is sweet, slightly tart, thick and creamy and super satisfying for breakfast or a snack.
 John and I split a batch recently with our morning coffee and both agreed it felt wholesome, just sweet enough and totally peach-y.
 Hooray!

-- 1/4 cup rolled oats (gluten free for G-free eaters)
+- 1/4 cup rolled oats (gluten-free for GF eaters)

 - 1/2 frozen banana (peeled before freezing)

 - 1 Tbsp agave, maple syrup, or a pinch of stevia (optional // for added sweetness // or honey for non-vegan)